GoogleCloudPlatform/gemini-cloud-assist-mcp/README.md

 Using 1 MCP server (Ctrl+T to view descriptions)

 ╭───────────────────────────────────────────────────────────────────────────────────╮
-│  > Investigate the pending pods issue in my weather-front cluster                 │ ╰───────────────────────────────────────────────────────────────────────────────────╯
+│  > Investigate the pending pods issue in my test-cluster-1 cluster                │
+╰───────────────────────────────────────────────────────────────────────────────────╯

 ✦ I can help with that.
-I'll start an investigation into the pending pods issue in your weather-front cluster.
+I'll start an investigation into the pending pods issue in your test-cluster-1 cluster.
 To do that, I'll run a few commands to get the information I need to start the investigation.
  ╭──────────────────────────────────────────────────────────────────────────────────╮
  │ ✔  Shell gcloud config get-value project (Getting the configured GCP project.)   |